Inist-CNRS/ezmaster/OPERATION.md

   (ezmaster_db will be deprecated in ezmaster ⩾ v5)

-### How to use ezmaster behind Apache reverse proxy ?
+### How to use ezmaster behind Apache reverse proxy?

-You should add a dedicated VirtualHost :
+You should add a dedicated VirtualHost:
 ```
 <VirtualHost *:80>
     ServerName exemple.fr